econDS/DEAR/README.md

 # DEAR package
 Data Exploratory Analysis for R.

-This is my first R package and it is still in development phase. please feel free to give suggestion or contribution.
+This is my first R package and it is still in development phase.
+Please feel free to give suggestion or contribution.

 To install this package, run following command.<br/>
 If you don't have "devtools" package please install it first using this command.